Using Async Effectively in LangGraph

 Async tools are useful when the model is making the choice, but the tool implementation is still network-heavy.
 For example, an LLM might decide whether to call search_docs, check_status_page, or lookup_pricing.
 If those tools talk to external services, defining them as async functions lets the runtime await them without blocking the event loop.

-The important thing to remember is that ToolNode handling parallel tool execution does not remove state design concerns.
+The important thing to remember is that ToolNode handling parallel tool execution doesn’t remove state design concerns.
 If two tools can update the same state field, define a reducer for that field.
 Otherwise you risk the same silent overwrites that happen with any other parallel branch in LangGraph.

 Practical Mistakes to Avoid

-• Declaring a node async while still using blocking I/O: async def is not magic.
+• Declaring a node async while still using blocking I/O: async def isn’t magic.
 If the node calls requests, time.sleep(), or another blocking SDK, the graph still stalls.

 • Calling invoke() when you really want async behaviour: invoke() is fine for synchronous runs, but if you want non-blocking graph execution, reach for ainvoke().